Integrating Healthy Rituals into Daily Life

 Recognising Integration Success

-If you want to challenge yourself a little bit more, start increasing the time that you're sitting with yourself, perhaps one more minute is enough.
-This will allow you to continue to experience the state that you've successfully achieved whilst challenging yourself to sit for a little bit longer.
+At this stage, you might choose to extend your practice, enjoying the benefits of deeper meditative states.
+Start increasing the time that you're sitting with yourself, perhaps one more minute is enough.
+This will allow you to continue to experience the state that you've successfully achieved whilst stretching yourself to sit for a little bit longer.

 This in itself may create new states of being, so you may experience a little bit more discomfort.
 You may experience some more wandering thoughts, and that's okay.